 Written by Jae Yeon KIM On 19 January 2013 @ 5:04 am | 10 Comments

-In Activism, Freedom of Expression, Human Rights, Intellectual Property, Law, News, Privacy, Protest, Regulation, South Korea, Surveillance, Threatened Voices
+In Activism, Free Expression, Human Rights, Intellectual Property, Law, News, Privacy, Protest, Regulation, South Korea, Surveillance, Threatened Voices

 On April 29, 2011, the South Korean national assembly passed a revision of the Juvenile Protection Act.
 The Online Game Shutdown provision forces online game providers to shutdown their services for teenagers (aged 16 and under) from midnight to 6 am.
 The Ministry of Gender Equality & Family , responsible for developing policies for Korean youth, took the lead on the drafting of the law and extended its scope despite many criticism on its legitimacy and effectiveness.